1 9 6 8 – 1 9 7 3 (UK)

-Machines with some redeeming features include chief High Pipe (pictured below right), the leader of the Hungry Drains (Gordon Clyde), and the Waste Disposal Unit (David Monico) who has only recently turned bad because he’s frustrated.
+Machines with some redeeming features include Chief High Pipe (pictured at right), the leader of the Hungry Drains (Gordon Clyde), and the Waste Disposal Unit (David Monico) who has only recently turned bad because he’s frustrated.
 They’ll both eat anything that’s going, but High Pipe always gets there first.

 The Belle Telephones are bad because they’ll do anything for a bob or two, but all three can sing well and are quite fanciable.

 Windy Bill is an air conditioner and a prisoner of the Mighty Dictaphone.
 He’s more good than he is bad.
 In fact, he’d be very good if he wasn’t so scared all the time.

 Freddie was the only human to ever travel to the Overworld.
 Accompanied by Oliver the clock he helped retrieve the Royal Winding Up Key from the bad machines in the Overworld and return it to the Clockwork King.

 Other characters included Stupid Nana, Mr InOut Pending, Professor Frantic and evil Sir Jasper Nastybonce.